eebasso/WarpX/Docs/source/usage/parameters.rst

 This should be changed in the future.
 In-situ capabilities can be used by turning on Sensei or Ascent (provided they are installed) through the output format, see below.

-.. fv:var:: diagnostics.enable
+.. pp:param:: diagnostics.enable
     :type: `0` or `1`
     :default: `1`
     :optional:

     Whether to enable or disable diagnostics.
 This flag overwrites all other diagnostics input parameters.

-.. fv:var:: diagnostics.diags_names
+.. pp:param:: diagnostics.diags_names
     :type: list of `string`
     :default: `empty`
     :optional: